Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-01-Tutorial_Of_Python_In_Stanford.md

 ---
 layout: post
-title: Tutorial of python with Standford
+title: Tutorial of python with Stanford's CS224n
 subtitle: I will let you know the basics of python syntax with python tutorial of some stanford lecture.
 category: Python
 tags: [language, python]